aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 ## Step 4: Failed Connectivity Tests

-To verify the impact of the invalid configuration, connectivity was tested in three layers: gateway access, external IP access, and DNS/name resolution.
+To verify the impact of the invalid configuration, connectivity was tested in three layers.

 The following tests were used: